-GainPower: This national job board lists a variety of progressive jobs and is free to job seekers.
+GainPower: Also know as the Jobs That Are Left Google Group ( JTAL ) - this national job board lists a variety of progressive jobs and is free to job seekers.
 You can search for your next position by keyword, title, location, and company and save your search to get email updates as more positions open up.

 Sujata Strategies: This progressive job board is run by Sujata Tejwani, a well-known leader in the progressive movement.
 One of the plusses of Sujata Strategies is that instead of having to check the website, you get regular email updates sent to your inbox as new jobs open.

 Idealist: Of all of the nonprofit job boards, this is one of the most well-known.
 Idealist is a nonprofit organization based in New York that focuses on progressive causes.
 Idealist has several filter options to help you narrow in on the type of job you want and the location you want to be in.
 It even has separate listings for internships, graduate programs, and volunteer work.